learning-zone/angular-basics/README.md

 **One-time string initialization**

-You should omit the brackets when all of the following are true:
+You should omit the brackets when all of the following are true

 * The target property accepts a string value.
 * The string is a fixed value that you can put directly into the template.